New name, new platform, new design - new everything.

 The hatchback and estate will be joined by a new saloon, quite possibly before the end of the decade.

-Gallery: 2019 Toyota Corolla hatchback and wagon (Euro Spec) at the Paris Motor Show
+Gallery: 2019 Toyota Corolla hatchback and estate at Paris Motor Show

 New Corolla at the 2018 Paris Motor Show